particledatagroup/hep-resources/README.md

     Mathematica package for symbolic evaluation of Feynman diagrams and algebraic calculations in quantum field theory and elementary particle physics.

 * [FeynRules](https://inspirehep.net/experiments/1778072):
-    Mathematica® package that allows the calculation of Feynman rules in momentum space for any QFT physics model.
+    Mathematica package that allows the calculation of Feynman rules in momentum space for any QFT physics model.

 * [GENIE](https://inspirehep.net/experiments/1780077):
     Modern and universal event generator framework and tools in support of neutrino experiments.